-Dan Culloton is an associate director of the active funds research team for Morningstar.
+Dan Culloton is associate director of active strategies on Morningstar’s manager research team.

 The proliferation of sector and industry and specific asset class ETFs has made it easy--too easy if you ask me--to find some offering that's doing better than your pokey collection of core stock funds.
 Vanguard Total Stock Market ETF